 - Returning Materials

 - Books may be returned to the outside book-drop, the inside book-drop, or the circulation desk.
 Audiovisual items must be returned inside at the circulation desk to avoid damages that might incur if left outside.

 - All patrons are responsible for paying the replacement fees for damaged and/or lost materials.
 A hold is placed on the delinquent student’s Banner account.
 The hold is removed once the items are returned or the replacement fees are paid.

 - The requestor fills out the Interlibrary/Intercampus loan form.

-- Upon receipt, the item will be checked out to the requestor’s account and routed for delivery.
+- Upon receipt, the item is checked out to the requestor’s account and routed for delivery.

-- Library staff notifies the patron/borrower when the item is received and the due date.
+- Library staff notifies the borrower when the item is available for pickup and its due date.

 - COLLECTION DEVELOPMENT PROCEDURES